 Accessible Alt.
 Textbook Formats

 For many students, purchasing their textbooks in a digital format, or as an e-book, is the most convenient and flexible choice because it allows them the freedom to access their textbooks immediately and independently.
-They can enlarge the text, change the color contrast, or listen through an assistive reading device or other accessible technology (such as, Read & Write Gold's PDF text-to-speech feature), without having to wait upon the assistance of others.
+They can enlarge the text, change the color contrast, or listen through an assistive reading device (such as, Read & Write Gold's PDF text-to-speech feature), without having to wait upon the assistance of others.

 Options for Obtaining Accessible Textbooks